 - Strawberries - This recipe works best with those juicy, ripe, in-season strawberries.
 I recommend sticking to those.
 In a pinch, or when you have a craving for this cake in winter, you can use thawed frozen strawberries.

 - Sugar - For the best results, you should use Domino® Golden Sugar because it brings out a light caramel flavor that really enhances the strawberries.
 It also bakes up beautifully in the cake for an unforgettable flavor and texture.
 In a pinch, you can use Domino® Granulated Sugar.
-For added depth, you can also experiment with using Domino® Light Brown Sugar in the strawberry topping.
+For added depth, you can also experiment with using brown sugar in the strawberry topping.

 - Flour - You should use all-purpose flour or white whole wheat flour.
 You can also try using cake flour in this recipe.